-Why are second life adventures for women seen as the start of a new life, but men teased for having a midlife crisis?
-Adam Archway is fighting for his right to behave like a kid again…
+I Why are second life adventures for women seen as the start of a new life, but men teased for having a midlife crisis?
+Adam Archway is fighting for his right to party…

 Right chaps!
+What is this nonsense about men and midlife crisis?
 We see a lot of stuff in magazines and online about women and how it’s fine to grow old disgracefully and wear what the hell you want and speak your mind and generally be STRONG, and I’m behind that 100%.
-Just getting that out there right now before you all sharpen your pencils.
+Just getting that out there right now, before you all sharpen your pencils.

 In fact I’m behind that whatever age you are, frankly.
 Go sisters, I’m right there in that corner.
 Do what the hell you like.